 It is assumed the 60% of males and 50% of females electing coverage will cover a spouse who is eligible for subsidized coverage at retirement.
-These percentages have been reduced since the prior valuation, and are based on an analysis of the prior 3 years of VSERS experience, whose spouses currently receive a similar level of subsidy to what VSTRS spouses are eligible for, tempered with actuarial judgement.
-For those spouses not eligible for subsidized coverage, it is assumed the 30% of males and 25% of females electing coverage will cover a spouse.
-This assumption is based on the experience of new retirees for fiscal years 2012, 2013 and 2014, tempered with actuarial judgement.
+These percentages are based on an analysis of 2012-2014 VSERS experience, whose spouses currently receive a similar level of subsidy to what VSTRS spouses are eligible for, tempered with actuarial judgement.
+Fiscal year 2016 is the first year with spouses eligible for the subsidy, however the data was considered skewed because of the possibility of employees waiting to retire with the spouse subsidy.
+This assumption will continue to be monitored.